-It may sound intimidating, but plyometric training is an exciting, energetic and versatile way to work out for people of all abilities and experience levels.
-Using the speed and force of different dynamic movements, it boosts your all-round fitness and increases your muscle power.
+It may sound intimidating, but plyometric training is an exciting, energetic and versatile type of cardio – and it’s good for people of all abilities and experience levels.
+Using the speed and force of different dynamic movements, working out this way boosts your all-round fitness and increases your muscle power.

 Which exercises are used in plyometric training?

 Plyometrics are sometimes referred to as “jump training”, so it’s no surprise that most plyometric exercises involve leaving the ground in one way or another.
 Skipping, burpees and tuck jumps are all plyo staples, but you can also incorporate: